Hycuels/GalactiX/README.md

-# GalactiX
+What is GalactiX?

-GalactiX Is a Minecraft Bedrock Edition Server Software Coded in Java
+GalactiX Is a Minecraft Bedrock Edition Server Software That Is Coded In Java

+Support 1.12 to lastest